dynamsoft-docs/label-recognition-docs/programming/objectivec-swift/api-reference/label-recognizer.md

 **Parameters**

-`filePath` The path of the output file which stores current settings.
+`[in] filePath` The path of the output file which stores current settings.
-`settingsName` A unique name for declaring current runtime settings.
+`[in] settingsName` A unique name for declaring current runtime settings.
 `[in,out] error` Input a pointer to an error object.
 If an error occurs, this pointer is set to an actual error object containing the error information.
 You may specify nil for this parameter if you do not want the error information.

 **Code Snippet**